yohan-choi-dev/daily-quote/README.md

 # Dailly Quote
-Start your day with a good quote!
-Web application displaying quotes.
+Start your day with a great quote!
+Web application displaying famous quotes.